NYC PHOTOGRAPHY LOCATIONS // MY FAVORITE SPOTS

 Unlike many other neighborhoods in the city, aside from a walking tour group here and there, the West Village is typically not too crowded, making it a relatively easy spot for shooting!

 One of my favorite neighborhoods for quintessential NYC shots!
-I adore the wide cobblestone streets of Soho and it’s historical cast-iron buildings.
+I adore the wide cobblestone streets of Soho and it’s historic cast-iron buildings.
 I typically enjoy shooting on the streets that run north-south as the traffic is lighter and the light is usually better.
-I also prefer to shoot a bit further south closer to Canal Street as most of the historic buildings sit further south.
-The first two shots above were taken up Greene Street just south of Broome.
-The blue building (yellow and gold outfit) sits at the corner of Mercer and Spring Streets and the shot up the street was taken on Mercer as well.
+I also prefer to shoot a bit further south (closer to Canal Street) as most of the historic buildings are located here and it’s farther from most of the stores.
+The first two shots above were taken up Greene Street just south of Broome – my favorite street to shoot.
+If you are looking for something more colorful, check out the pink Marc Jacobs exterior – also on Greene Street!

 West SoHo has a very different feel and is more of a neighborhood, filled with small restaurants and coffee shops.
-A few of my all-time favorite spots to shoot are Once Upon A Tart and Shuka.
-The greens and blues outside are so vibrant and play nicely off many of the neighboring cast-iron buildings.
-Vesuvio Bakery (not pictured) is another great option in that area, presenting another fantastic green background!
+One of my favorite spots to shoot was Once Upon A Tart (pictured above) but sadly it is now closed!

 If you are looking for shots with taxi cabs, head to Grand Central Terminal!
 The vast majority of the time, they are lined up right out front on 42nd Street.
 Again, and you probably sense a theme developing here, but it’s a crowded spot, particularly during rush hour when commuters are heading in and out to catch trains (and are typically in horrible moods).
-I’ve had the best success here during off hours like 6am and 10am.
+I’ve had the best success here during off hours like 6am, and just after the morning commute around 10am.
 Skip the rush hour windows completely!
 While shots inside Grand Central can be a bit tricky (there are always lots people and the lighting is very yellow), you must stop in, as I don’t think any building in NYC is as beautiful or dramatic.
 It was actually to be torn down and Jacqueline Kennedy Onassis played a large part in ensuring it stayed a landmark.
-The Oyster Bar in the basement feels like a little trip back in time and is one of my favorite spots for a glass of champagne and oysters.
+The Oyster Bar in the basement feels like a little trip back in time and is one of my favorite spots for a glass of champagne and seafood snack.

 A few block west on 42nd street is Bryant Park.
 On the 5th Avenue side sits the New York Public Library.
-This historic landmark is full of photo opportunities with stairs, granite benches, fountains, and courtyards galore.
-Technically you need a permit to shoot on the stairs and under the terrace.
-If you are just taking a selfie or a few casual pictures, clearly it is fine, but if you plan on taking wedding photos with a crew be prepared to present a permit.
+This historic landmark is full of photo opportunities with stairs, granite benches, fountains, and courtyards galore on all sides.
+Technically, you need a permit to shoot on the stairs and under the terrace.
+If you are just taking a selfie or a few casual pictures, clearly it is fine, but if you plan on taking wedding photos with a crew, be prepared to present a permit.
 On the back side of the building is the park.
-More bistro tables, greenery, and smaller monuments, provide a host of great photo ops!
-This side is not great so great to shoot in the winter as it transforms to shops and an ice rink, but is beautiful in the spring and summer.
+More bistro tables, greenery, and smaller monuments provide a host of great photo ops (photo of me in the floral outfit sitting)!
+This side is not so great to shoot in the winter as it transforms into holiday shops and an ice rink, but is beautiful in the spring and summer.